georgedimitriadis/t_sne_bhcuda/README.md

 3. For the cases where the amount of samples is too large (i.e the 4\*N\*N distance matrix bytes do not fit in RAM) the algorithm implements a way to use part of the samples as a template for the rest.
 If the seed parameter is set to any number X > 0 and < Nsamples then only the first X samples will go through the t-sne code.
 For the remaining N - X samples the following procedure is followed.
 Each one of the remaining samples has its distance to all the X samples calculated (on the GPU).
 The 5 closest samples are selected and their t-sne coordinates averaged.
 The new sample coordinates on the t-sne space are set to these averages.
 This procedure assumes that the N - X samples that were not part of the original t-sne do not form part of any extra clusters.
 In order for this assumption to be satisfied a good precaution is to randomize the sample order before the data are given to the algorithm.

-4. The final (and most minor change) is a small re-writing of the python wrapper (originaly developed by Pontus Stenetorp).
+4. The fourth difference is a small re-writing of the python wrapper (originaly developed by Pontus Stenetorp).
 Now you can use it to generate the data.dat file or read the results.dat file without actually running the t-sne code.
 The data.dat file also carries a header that passes the required parameters into the t_sne_gpu executable.
 It also allows the user to call the sklearn implementation of t-sne (no cuda, no C++ = quite more slow) in case something has gone wrong and the C++ executable does not run.

+5. The final difference is that now the C++ code allows the output (saved as interim data files) of the t-sne process at every itteration.
+This can be turned on by seting the verbose parameter to bigger than 2.

+On top of the extensions in the C++ there is python code to use t-sne to do cluster spikes and to also run a gui that allows manual clustering based on the t-sne results.

 ##Notes for use
 ###Installation